hursung1/Computer_Network_Assignment4/README.md

-# Computer_Network_Assignment4
+# Pipelined Reliable Data Transfer on UDP
-Pipelined Reliable Data Transfer on UDP (But not completed!
-Especially packet timeout part.)
+Not completed.
+Especially packet timeout part.

 As description says, these 2 files are for pipelined reliable data transfer on UDP.